open-risk/openLGD/README.md

 Intro
 =========================
-openLGD is a Python powered library for the statistical estimation of Credit Risk Loss models.
+**openLGD** is a Python powered library for the statistical estimation of **Credit Risk Loss** (LGD) models.
 It can be used both as standalone library or in a federated learning context where data remain in distinct (separate) servers

 ![image](static/federated_models.png)